3z4z/emergency-hotline/readme.md

 Ans:<ul>
     <li><strong>getElementById:</strong> It gets an element by targeting it's id name.</li>
     <li><strong>getElementsByClassName:</strong> It gets the elements by targeting their same class names.</li>
     <li><strong>querySelector:</strong> It gets an element by targeting it's query name.
-It only takes the first element, no matter it matches more.</li>
+It only takes the first element, no matter it matches further more.</li>
     <li><strong>querySelectorAll:</strong> It gets all the elements by targeting their same query names.</li>
 </ul>
 <h3>2.
 How do you create and insert a new element into the DOM?</h3>